bradp/t/README.md

 `t` saves everything in `~/.todo` if you want to manually edit it.
-It looks like this:
+It looks like the example below.
+Completed items are below the dividing line.
   ```
   Buy Gob the Aztec Tomb
   Polish the Sword of Destiny